yogensia/electron-gtacruises/README.md

 - **v1.0.3:** Tweaked message when no cruises are found.
 - **v1.0.4:** Possible fix for rare bug causing finished events to appear as undefined in some cases.
 - **v1.0.5:** Fix rare bug that prevented new cruises from being detected.
 Disabled console.log unless in dev mode.
+- **v1.1.0:** Added support for /r/ForzaCruises, added notifications for New Events, refactored cache system (might fix issue where extension would become unresposive until reinstalled).

 ## License